 Information for Rehabilitation Sciences Learners

 To protect learners, health care professionals, patients, families and our northern communities as a whole, Rehabilitation Sciences (RS) at NOSM has been very careful with placement coordination since the pandemic began.

-Maintaining a cautious level of optimism, we are planning to move forward with RS placements this fall 2020 and winter 2021, albeit at a reduced number compared to pre-pandemic levels.
+Maintaining a cautious level of optimism, we are planning to move forward with RS placements in the 2021-2022 fiscal year, albeit at a reduced number compared to pre-pandemic levels.
 Specific numbers were detailed in communications with the faculty and staff at our Partner Universities.
-With the continued, gradual increase in placements, we hope to be in a position to return to our normal allotment of placements for learners by spring 2021.
+Being cautiously optimistic, we hope to be in a position to return to our normal allotment of placements for learners by spring 2022.

 NOTE: The situation across all clinical sites is changing rapidly.
 Even after starting a confirmed placement, your clinical site may need at any time to suspend clinical placements.
 If this happens and we are notified first, we will contact you and your program.
 Should you be notified of your clinical site suspending your placement, please contact your host university and your NOSM contacts immediately so that we may help you in coordinating your travel home.
 We understand this can be stressful and we are here to help you.